Blog

 3. Market Analysis

-Your market analysis will outline key facts and findings about the coworking market you’ll be playing in, including the local market and the coworking sector more broadly.
+Your market analysis will outline key facts and findings about the coworking market you’ll be playing in.
+This includes the local market and the coworking sector more broadly.

-This is a very important step in creating your coworking business strategy, and something that you will want to do regardless of if you are creating a business plan or not.
-Here are some tips for completing a thorough market analysis of the coworking market:
+This is a very important step in creating your coworking business strategy.
+It’s something you’ll want to do even if you’re writing a formal business plan.

 • Look for reports from reputable sources in the industry, such as the Deskmag annual Global Coworking survey, to get important facts and figures related to the industry

-• Find communities online, like the We Run Flex community, where people are discussing coworking trends and challenges on an individual level
+• Find communities online, like the We Run Flex community, where operators are discussing coworking trends and challenges

-• Talk to operators and gauge their experience and perspective on the industry to inform your findings
+• Talk to local operators and gauge their experience and perspective on the industry

 Some important elements to talk about are the growth of the market, current overall trends, and your target customer and how you came to that conclusion.